SpartanJ/ecode/docs/snippets.md

 Project files are convenient for snippets that should be shared with the repository.
 User files are better for personal snippets that should be available across projects.

+Loading snippets from `.vscode` is enabled by default.
+To disable it, set `config.load_vscode_snippets` to `false` in the autocomplete plugin's `autocomplete.json` file.
+Snippets from `.ecode` and the user snippet directory remain enabled.

 When equally good user snippets conflict, `.ecode` project snippets take precedence over `.vscode` project snippets, which take precedence over user snippets.
 This priority only resolves ties between user-defined snippets; it does not automatically place snippets above normal code